toshiya14/LiveChatLib/README.md

 # LiveChatLib

-A lib to show live chat.
+A library to save and deliver live chats or comments.
+Only supports bilibili live now.